apache/incubator-datalab/USER_GUIDE.md

 -   Resource tag ID
 -   Date period of available billing report

-On the center of header you can chose period of report in datepicker:
+On the center of header you can choose period of report in datepicker:

 ![Billing datepicker](doc/billing_datepicker.png)